andrewooi924/java-roguelike-game/design-docs/REQ2_DesignRationale.md

 can use to get and modify information about the Player. </br>
 (3).
 Location, which is used to represent the location of the Player and the types of ground (Wall and Tree).</br></br>
+The Exit class will be used to retrieve all the directions that the Player can move to and the Location class will extend upon that and get the type of ground to verify that the ground is a Wall or a Tree that the Player can attempt to jump onto.
-The Location class will be particularly useful in differentiating the different grounds when new Ground objects with different heights and depths can be added to the game without interfering with existing grounds.
+The Exit and Location classes will be particularly useful in differentiating the different grounds when new Ground objects with different heights and depths can be added to the game without interfering with existing grounds.